 Members and officers of the Council are committed to the concept of sound governance and the effective delivery of Council services.
+The Audit, Risk and Scrutiny Committee complies with the CIPFA guidance Audit Committees: Practical Guidance for Local Authorities and Police.
 The Council's Chief Auditor has responsibility to review independently and report to the Audit, Risk and Scrutiny Board annually, to provide assurance on the adequacy and effectiveness of the Local Code and the extent of compliance with it.
 The Audit, Risk and Scrutiny Board performs a scrutiny role in relation to the application of the Local Code of Corporate Governance and regularly monitors the performance of the Council's internal audit service.